 Obtaining Charitable Tax number

 When the incorporation has been completed, the secondary step is to gain the charitable tax number from Revenue Canada.
-The completed Not for Profit/Charitable articles have to be provided along with an application to Revenue Canada for review and approval.
+The completed charitable articles have to be provided along with an application to Revenue Canada for review and approval.
 The applications timeframe is typically 6 to 8 months.

 We have been assisting those wishing to incorporate foundation organizations for over 25 years.

 Ontario Business Central offers access to our online application where you provide the details of your set up and we do the paperwork and filing with the Province on your behalf.

 If you would like further information, please contact our office or have a look at our online application.
 Here is the link to begin processing your Foundation:

 Ontario Business Central Inc. is not a law firm and cannot provide a legal opinion or advice.
 This information is to assist you in understanding the requirements of registration within the chosen jurisdiction.
 It is always recommended, when you have legal or accounting questions that you speak to a qualified professional.